With celebrity endorsements and huge marketing campaigns, it’s easy to see why juice has taken off among health

 The drink was developed in 1933 and it takes its name from the eight vegetables that are combined in their original recipe.
 The V8 brand has since grown from it humble beginnings, and is now owned by the Campbell Soup Company.

 The traditional version of V8 is a tomato-based beverage.
 Today, several other versions are available on the market.
-The standard version contains:
+In general, the standard formulation of the drink contains:

 What are the Benefits of V8?

 V8 contains healthy ingredients and no added sugars.
 The array of vegetables that are used in V8 contain healthy nutrients that provide several health benefits.